kocurvik/DeepAFMReconstruction/README.md

 Afterwards you can generate a table by running:

     python eval/generate_table.py path/to/downloaded/EvalData

+## Running on gwy files
+ You can also run the model on individual gwy files.

+    python run_on_gwy.py /path/to/model.pth /path/to/gwy/file.gwy
+You can also use the `-m` option to perform manual offset selection.

+The script expects two channels calles `Topo[>]` and `Topo[<]` including metadata about the scanning direction.
+If you have a different structure of gwy files feel free to edit the script to suit your format.
+The resulting reconstruction will be save to `/path/to/gwy/file_reconstructed.gwy` as a new `ResUnet Reconstruction` channel.

 ## Training
 If you want to train the network you will have to follow these steps:
 ### Generating the dataset